spotify/luigi/README.md

 You probably should check out Luigi if you use Python and:

-* There is a bunch of tasks you have to run.
+* There are a bunch of tasks you have to run.
 * This tasks are generally batch processing stuff.
-* These tasks form have dependencies on other tasks or input coming from somewhere else.
+* These tasks have dependencies on other tasks or input coming from somewhere else.
 * You want things to be triggered at specific points and/or by data availablity.
-* You use Hadoop (though by no means it's necessary)
+* You use Hadoop (though by no means is it necessary)
 * Your stuff takes a sizeable amount of time to run (anything from minutes to months).
 * You want to automate a complex pipeline of tasks.
 * Occasional failures are expected.
 Retry later.